grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Ya, I fucking fell out of the rack when we rolled, but I'm O-fucking-K."

 "Good.
-Go down to the cargo hold and check the cargo -- make sure nothing's about to fuckin' explode on us, and get it re-stowed, OK?"
+Get a flashlight and go down to the cargo hold and check the cargo -- make sure nothing's about to fuckin' explode on us, and get it re-stowed, OK?"

 "Ya, I'm on it."
 Gregory pushed his way forward through the compartment against the sudden mountain grade he faced as the boat rocked.
 Now that it was on the surface, the _Prospect_ was clearly taking a beating from the weather.